AriFordsham/GHCWiki/safe-haskell.md

 > `impdecl -> `import` [`safe`] [`qualified`] modid [`as` modid] [impspec]`

 When enabled, a module imported with the safe keyword must be a trusted module, otherwise a compilation error will result.
 Safe imports can be enabled by themselves but are automatically enabled as part of the safe language dialect where all imports are considered safe imports.
-Safe imports are enabled through either `-XSafe`, `-XSafeLanguage`, `-XTrustworthy`or `-XSafeImports`.
+Safe imports are enabled through either `-XSafe`, `-XTrustworthy`or `-XSafeImports`.

 ## Trust